CuriousNom/Build-Bot_guide/README.md

 This guide will walk you through setting up the necessary packages for building a Custom ROM.
 Make sure you follow each step carefully.

+# Credits

+Thanks to akhil naran for this amazing script and mahesh technical for this guide

 ## Prerequisites

 - Ubuntu or Debian-based Linux distribution.